ArtifactDB/dolomite-base/README.md

      This aims to provide C++-based validators for each representation, allowing us to enforce consistency across multiple languages (e.g., R).
      Any **takane** validator is automatically used by `validate_object()` so no registration is required.

-To illustrate, let's extend _dolomite_ to a custom class.
+To illustrate, let's extend _dolomite_ to a new custom class:

 ```python
 class Coffee: